By its rarity, power, and majesty, the Harpy Eagle represents a precious heritage of nature that must be protected.

-These birds are diminishing in numbers due to trafficking, poaching andespecially to the destruction of their natural habitat.
+The population of these birds is diminishing due to trafficking, poaching, hunting, and especially the destruction of their natural habitat.

-The shooting of one harpy eaglet significantly threatens the survival of the species, given that adult harpy eagles produce only one offspring every three to four years.
+The killing of a single harpy eaglet threatens the survival of the species, given that adult harpy eagles produce only one offspring every three to four years.

-The region of our operations is located south of the Amazonian forest and covers 6 Brazilian States: Mato Grosso, Para, Tocantins, Maranhão, Piaui, and Bahia.
+We operate in the southern Amazon and cover six Brazilian states: Mato Grosso, Para, Tocantins, Maranhão, Piaui, and Bahia.

-In the field, Nordesta is developing a vast environmental awareness program through a number of long-term actions in schools and universities, as well as among municipal authorities, land-owners and general adult population.
+Nordesta is developing a vast environmental awareness campaign in the field through a series of short, medium, and long-term actions in schools and universities and among municipal authorities, landowners, and the general adult population.

-It is essential to reach the inhabitants of rural areas who are in direct contact with nature, such as small farmers and their families or teachers and their students.
-In order to do this we reach out to inform and educate these people, as well as offering them locally adapted economic r educational support, because most of them live in a state of great poverty.
+It is essential to involve the inhabitants of rural areas who are in direct contact with nature, such as small farmers and their families, teachers, and students.

 From this perspective, we are going to meet them to provide them with the necessary information and education, as well as concrete economic support, because most of them live in great poverty.